RBI Deputy Governor pitches for data law to protect customers' privacy | Business

 Budget Session usually starts by end of January.

-Speaking at a seminar organised by economic think-tank NCAER, Sankar said India is extemely data rich as digitalisation is growing a rapid pace.
+Speaking at a seminar organised by economic think-tank NCAER, Sankar said India is extremely data rich as digitalisation is growing at a rapid pace.

 ''Data means money.
 Data can be monetised.
 Therefore, data is significant value to business but at the same time, we will have to have regulations in place, primarily have laws in place, followed by regulations in place, which ensures that customer data is not only safe, that customers privacy is not only protected but the monetisation of customer data is done in a responsible manner,'' he said.